fastapi/fastapi/docs/tutorial/first-steps.md

 !!! info
     A "path" is also commonly called an "endpoint" or a "route".

-Building an API, the "path" is the main way to separate "concerns" and functionalities.
+Building an API, the "path" is the main way to separate "concerns" and "resources".

 #### Operation